reconhub/learn/content/post/practical-stegen.md

 ## [21] "pork"        "latitude"    "longitude"
 ```

-In this case, we need to retain columns 6 to 21, excluding `tportion`
+In this case, we need to test columns 6 to 21, excluding `tportion` and
-and `mportion`, which are not binary; this can be done using the
+`mportion`, which are not binary; this can be done using the subsetting
-subsetting brackets `[ ]`, where we will place character vector
+brackets `[ ]`, where we will place character vector indicating the
-indicating the columns we want to
+columns we want to
 keep.

 ``` r